ebarylko/my-haggadah/README.md

 ## Merging branches
 Complete the pr.
 Then change to the main branch and run `git fetch -p`.
 After that run `git rebase origin/name-of-branch`.
 Finally, delete the local branch by running `git b -D name-of-branch`.

+## User authentication model

+### Possible states
+There are three possible states for a user, unloaded, unregistered, and registered.
+The user will start off by being unloaded, and when logging in/out or refreshing the page the user will either be unregistered or registered.
+If the user has no uid, they will be marked as unregistered.
+Otherwise, they are marked as registered.

+### Accessing pages
+If a user does not have certain prerequisites to access a page, such as being logged in, the user will be moved to the home page.